Owoscaw/uni_notes/linear algebra 1/Real vector spaces.md

 > $V=U+W$ and $dim(V)=dim(U)+dim(W)$
 > Every $v\in V$ can be uniquely written as $v=u+w$ where $u\in U,w\in W$

+The equivalence of the first 3 statements follow from the theorem and its above proof.

 # Coordinates: